GOSH Charity and Sparks National Funding Call 2022/2023 - FAQs

 All projects must aim to improve understanding of the disease or associated conditions or to improve outcomes for the affected child.
 Research proposals will be expected to have the potential to lead to new medical developments, such as diagnostic tools or novel interventions, with a clear articulation of the route to clinical application through a combination of clinical and laboratory-based research.

 If you are unsure whether your work would fit the remit of this call we encourage you to contact the GOSH Charity Grants team through firstname.lastname@example.org .

 3. Who are our research partners and is the process for applications in these areas different?

-We are proud to continue partnering with a number of rare disease organisations this year: The Norrie Disease Foundation, Acrodysostosis Support and Research, Krabbe UK, Myotubular Trust, Kawasaki Disease UK and Ewing’s Sarcoma Research Trust.
+We are proud to continue partnering with a number of rare disease organisations this year: The Norrie Disease Foundation, Acrodysostosis Support and Research, Myotubular Trust, Action for AT, Ewing’s Sarcoma Research Trust and Dravet Syndrome UK.
 These partnerships offer us the possibility of making joint awards in these specific disease areas.
 Applications in research partner areas will not have a separate application or assessment process.
 All applications fitting the remit of the call, including those focusing on one of the research partner areas, will be assessed in open competition.